 DecisionWise stores Personal Data in secure servers located in the United States.
 Personal Data is transferred to the United States via the transfer mechanism known as the EU – U.S. Privacy Shield Framework (“Privacy Shield”).
 DecisionWise complies with Privacy Shield as set forth by the U.S. Department of Commerce regarding the collection, use, and retention of personal information from European Union member countries.
 DecisionWise has certified that it adheres to the Privacy Shield Privacy Principles of notice, choice, onward transfer, security, data integrity, access, and enforcement.
 To learn more about the Privacy Shield program, and to view our certification page, please visit https://www.privacyshield.gov.
 Our Privacy Shield Policy is available on our primary website, www.decision-wise.com.

 No other person has access to your Personal Data while on these servers excepts for DecisionWise personnel, Amazon personnel, or Confirmit personnel.
-Third parties, except for Confirmit, do not have any access to any data or Personal Data.
+Third parties, except for Confirmit or Amazon, do not have any access to any data or Personal Data.

 All data collected by DecisionWise that is not stored on Confirmit’s platforms, will be stored on locked and secure servers in DecisionWise’s headquarters or on secure hosting facilities provided by Amazon Web Services.
 DecisionWise has data processing agreements in place with its vendors, ensuring compliance with the EU Directive and the GDPR.